dancfc84/Project_1/readme.md

 - Everytime a shape is removed, there are checks to see whether the future position of the Tetrimino is allowed.
 If the future move cannot be made, the current cells are marked as full and a new shape is created.
 If the shape can‘t move right or left or be rotated but can be moved down it continues its descent down the grid.

+### Challenge 1 - Removing Shapes and Re-adding them if move is possible

  ```
 const removeShapeGrid = (currShape, currLoc, currRot, futLoc, futRot) => {